ksamuk/pixy/README.md

 ## The problem

 Both of π and d<sub>xy</sub> measure the average number of differences between sequences **per nucleotide not per SNP**.
 As such, one must include monomorphic/invariant sites when tallying differences between sequences.
 Prior to the genomic era,  such sites were almost always explicitly included in datasets because sequence data was in FASTA format (e.g. Sanger reads).
-However, modern genomics tools often encode variants as VCFs, which, by design, often omit invariant sites.
-As such, there is often no way to distinguish missing sites from invariant sites.
-When one does include invariant sites in a VCF, it generally results in very large files that are difficult to manipulate with standard tools.
+However, most modern genomics tools encode variants as VCFs which by design often omit invariant sites.
+With variants-only VCFs, there is often no way to distinguish missing sites from invariant sites.
+Further, when one does include invariant sites in a VCF, it generally results in very large files that are difficult to manipulate with standard tools.

 ## The solution